 Arthur Miller once said of Meisner, “He has been the most principled teacher of acting on this country for decades now, and every time I am reading actors I can pretty well tell which ones have studied with Meisner.
 It is because they are honest and simple and don’t lay on complications that aren’t necessary.”

 Sanford Meisner passed away on February 2nd, 1997.
+An all day, public memorial service was held at the Sanford Meisner Center on February 6th, 1997.
 But he didn’t leave without assurance of the future success of his creation.
 Long before the Meisner Center’s opening, longtime protégé Martin Barter had been groomed as Sandy’s successor at the Meisner/Carville school.
 When the time came, Barter was well-equipped and took the reigns as the Meisner Center’s Artistic Director and head teacher.
 He was one of the fifteen trained teachers of the Meisner Technique personally chosen by Mr. Meisner to carry his technique to the next generations, a position he holds to this day.

 Originally located on Lankershim Blvd in North Hollywood, California, The Sanford Meisner Center was the only school in Los Angeles created by Sanford Meisner himself.
 While the theatre was closed in 2013, Martin Barter continues to carry on Sandy’s Technique to a new generation of actors.